risk-first/website/menagerie/Feature-Risk.md

 Two risks further consider how the **Fit** and **Audience** _change_: [Regression Risk](#regression-risk) and [Feature Drift Risk](#feature-drift-risk).
 We call this _evolution_ in the sense that:

- - Our product's features _evolve_ with time, and changes made by the development team.
+ - Our product's features _evolve_ with time and changes made by the development team.
  - Our audience changes and evolves as it is exposed to our product and competing products.
  - The world as a whole is an evolving system within which our product exists.